agraef/midizap/README.md

 ## MIDI Events

 Most of the notation for MIDI messages on the left-hand side of a translation rule also carries over to the output side.
 The only real difference is that the increment flags `+-=<>` aren't permitted here, as they are only used to determine the input mode (key or data) of the entire translation.
-The `~` flag *is* allowed, however, to indicate output in bit-sign encoder format in data translations, see below.
+The `~` flag *is* allowed, however, to indicate output in sign-bit encoder format in data translations, see below.
 Step sizes are permitted as well on the output side, in *both* key and data translations.
 Their meaning depends on the kind of translation, however.
 In key translations, they denote the (nonzero) value to be used for the "on" state in the press sequence; in data translations, they indicate the amount of change for each unit input change (which has the effect of *upscaling* the value change).

 The output sequence can involve as many MIDI messages as you want, and these can be combined freely with keyboard and mouse events in any order.
 However, as already discussed in Section *MIDI Output* above, you also need to invoke the midizap program with the `-o` option to make MIDI output work.
 Otherwise, MIDI messages in the output translations will just be silently ignored.